harrymt/blog/_drafts/2017-12-04-solving-google-interview-questions-3.md

 </div>

 I recently discovered [LeetCode](//leetcode.com), a website with lots of algorithm questions and answers, with an area for just Google questions (premium only).
-[One question](//leetcode.com/problems/add-two-numbers) on this, was of medium difficulty:
+[This question](//leetcode.com/problems/add-two-numbers) is of medium difficulty:

 ### Question: